Khasi dar Miqat: Critical reception

-Donne Raffat of The New York Times, in his review of the English translation of the book, described it as one of Al-e Ahmad's "finest" works.Mohammad-Hossein Dana’i from the Hamshahri newspaper counts Khasī dar Mīqāt among Al-e Ahmad's outstanding works and describes its text as clear and fluent.
+Khasī dar Mīqāt received almost unanimously positive reviews from critics.
+Donne Raffat of The New York Times, in his review of the English translation of the book (Occidentosis: A Plague from the West), described it as one of Al-e Ahmad's "finest" works.
+Mohammad-Hossein Dana'i from the Hamshahri newspaper counts Khasī dar Mīqāt among Al-e Ahmad's outstanding works and describes its text as clear and fluent.
 He considers one of the characteristics of Jalal's writing style in this book to be the brevity of expressions and the removal of rhetorical additions and even verbs, and he describes the author's depiction of the events of his journey as precise.
 Rasul Jafarian considers Jalal a "professional" writer in the travelogue genre, and describes the writing of Khasī dar Mīqāt as clear, honest, and enchanting.
 In his view, Khasī dar Mīqāt is a book worth reading, and since it "contains countless details about the everyday life of Saudis and pilgrims", it is exceptional.
 Ahmad Mirzadeh of the Nationwide Khorasan newspaper believes that Al-e Ahmad's writing style in Khasī dar Mīqāt has reached maturity; in his view, with this book the author has "breathed new life" into the travelogue genre.Ali Shariati, in his book Hajj, refers to Al-e Ahmad's attention to detail in Khasī dar Mīqāt.
-According to Shariati, when the travelogue reaches Al-e Ahmad's narration of the Sa‘y between the two hills of Safa and Marwa, "his Khasī dar Mīqāt becomes Kasī dar Mīād" (کسی در میعاد).
+According to Shariati, when the travelogue reaches Al-e Ahmad's narration of the Sa'y between the two hills of Safa and Marwa, "his Khasī dar Mīqāt becomes Kasī dar Mīād" (کسی در میعاد).
 Shariati describes that section with mystical language.

-Abdolali Dastgheib, writing in Keyhan-e Farhangi, points to Jalal's fresh perspective on the events of the journey and to the non-clichéd nature of the travelogue's text, adding that the author "takes the reader along with him on both an inner and an outer journey".Behzad Gharavi of the Ayandegan newspaper called the travelogue "a post-journey will and testament".
+Abdolali Dastgheib, writing in Keyhan-e Farhangi, points to Jalal's fresh perspective on the events of the journey and to the non-clichéd nature of the travelogue's text, adding that the author "takes the reader along with him on both an inner and an outer journey".
+Behzad Gharavi of the Ayandegan newspaper called the travelogue "a post-journey will and testament".
 In his view, the author has combined certain stylistic features of classical Persian texts with the modern writing style of that language, and has written the book's text in a concise and imagistic manner.